 A Barolo wine tasting could not be accurate without trying to gain an understanding of the different hillsides scattered around the wine region and their qualities.

-The idea of dividing vineyards into sub-areas was copied from France where the system of crus and grand crus existed long before.
+The idea of dividing vineyards into sub-areas was copied from France, where the system of crus and grand crus existed long before.
 Barolo, in fact, is now composed of 181 single vineyards (or crus) or, in Italian, MGA (Menzioni Geografiche Aggiuntive).

 Approved in 2009, these pieces of land can considerably vary in size, spanning from literally one small vineyard to a whole hillside, in the case of the 740 acres of Bussia, in Monforte d’Alba.